 An agricultural technician usually starts their educational path with an associate’s degree in a life science such as biology, chemistry, animal science or crop science.
 A high schooler planning to go into this field will want to focus on taking a heavy course load of math and science classes.
 From there some jobs will require a bachelor’s degree in biology, chemistry, animal science, crop science, or agricultural engineering.
 You will also gain on-the-job training to ensure that federal regulations are met.
 These trainings may depend on the specific area of work and cover subject matter such as sanitation, hygiene, and production procedures.

-According to O*NET OnLine, a almost 20% of those technicians surveyed held an associate’s degree, almost 30% held a bachelor’s degree, and a little over 32% had attained a master’s degree.
-Certain school programs also provide internships or cooperative programs to improve employment opportunities.
-There are also technician jobs that allow a high school diploma, but these positions generally require you to have at least one year of on-the-job training.
+Some school programs also provide internships or cooperative programs to improve employment opportunities.
+There are also technician jobs that allow a high school diploma, however these positions may require one year of on-the-job training.

 Free Agriculture Online Course